Inorganic chemicals

 +How many U.S. water systems have Dichloroacetic acid over the federal limit?

-1 of the 24 public water systems on The Water Map report Dichloroacetic acid at or above its federal limit, spanning 8 U.S. states.
-The full list is on this page.
+Zero of the 41 public water systems in The Water Map dataset currently report Dichloroacetic acid at or above its federal limit.

 +How can I check if Dichloroacetic acid is in my city's tap water?